 In order to be diagnosed with PTSD, these symptoms must be present for at least a month.

 Currently, there are two main treatment options for PTSD – psychotherapy, and medication.
 These two treatment options are usually a combination for the best results.
-Psychotherapy focuses on coping with triggers and emotions from the trauma, while medication is used to manage the symptoms.
+Psychotherapy focuses on coping with triggers and emotions from the trauma, while the medication is used to manage the symptoms.

 Ketamine was a creation of the 1960s as an invention for use in the Vietnam War.
 It was used as an anesthetic drug to block pain during operations.
 It’s still used today but not as often as other anesthetic drugs.

 Most people know ketamine as a street drug.
 The drug makes users feel detached, disembodies, and they can experience hallucinations.
 These effects have made it a popular party drug.
 On the streets, it’s referred to as “Special K”.

 Even though it has become a street drug, ketamine still is a valuable drug in treating mental disorders.
 In 2000, researchers began studying ketamine for treatment-resistant depression options for depression and have since expanded that search into other disorders like PTSD.
 They have discovered it improves mood much faster than traditional medications and it works in cases when those drugs have failed.

 So how does ketamine work to treat PTSD?

-Firstly, it should be understood that ketamine is only FDA approved to be used as an anethetic.
+Firstly, it should be understood that ketamine is only FDA approved to be used as an anesthetic.
 The results for it as a treatment option for other disorders are promising so this will likely be expanded in the future.
 Ketamine should only be a treatment option when traditional treatment plans, like therapy and medications, have failed.